Racheal-spec/Racheal-spec/README.md

 ### Hi there 👋

-<h3>Glad to see you here! 😇</h3>

-I'm Rachel Tomi.
-I'm a software developer and also design in my spare time.
-I'm passionate about learning, sharing about my knowledge with other people and building interesting stuff.

-<h3>Writing and My Blog ✍️</h3>

-I write technical articles for agencies and occasionally on my blog 👉https://racheltomi.com about web programming.
+I'm Rachel Tomi - a front end (react) developer and technical writer looking to work on exiciting projects or join a growing team.
+On my personal blog - https://racheltomi.com, I create web development articles for beginners.
+Like what you see?
+I'd love to hear from you. :)

 <h3>Technologies and Tools 🛠</h3>